-Let me tell you about a call I received last November from a homeowner living just off Prussman Boulevard, about half a mile from the Fort Carson Main Gate.
-She’d been using her wood-burning fireplace throughout the autumn, enjoying those crisp Colorado evenings we all love.
-But one morning, she noticed a strange smell coming from her chimney – that unmistakable creosote odor that makes any chimney professional’s ears perk up.
-When I arrived at her home (a beautiful ranch-style place built in the 1980s), I found nearly three-quarters of an inch of creosote buildup coating the flue liner.
-We’re talking serious fire hazard territory here.
+Let me tell you about a call I got last November from a homeowner living just off Prussman Boulevard, about half a mile from the Fort Carson Main Gate.
+She’d been using her wood-burning fireplace all through the autumn, enjoying those crisp Colorado evenings we all love.
+Then one morning she noticed a strange smell coming from her chimney, that sharp creosote odor that makes any chimney guy’s ears perk up.
+When I got to her home, a pretty ranch-style place built in the 1980s, I found close to three-quarters of an inch of creosote coating the flue liner.
+That’s serious fire-hazard territory, and it’s exactly the kind of thing I want folks around here to catch early.

-After a thorough chimney inspection and professional cleaning, I also discovered several cracked flue tiles and a deteriorating chimney crown.
-This is precisely why I started Adam Chimney Sweep – to help families in Fort Carson and throughout the Colorado Springs area maintain safe, functional chimneys that keep their homes warm without putting them at risk.
-You can learn more about my background and qualifications if you’re curious about who you’re trusting with your home’s safety.
+After a careful chimney inspection and a full cleaning, I also turned up a few cracked flue tiles and a chimney crown that was starting to crumble.
+This is the whole reason I started Adam Chimney Sweep back in 2001: to help families in Fort Carson and across the Colorado Springs area keep their chimneys safe and working, so their homes stay warm without anybody getting hurt.
+If you’re curious who you’re trusting with your home, you can read more about my background and qualifications.
+And if you’d rather just talk it through, my number is (720) 207-9232.

-Working in Fort Carson over the years has taught me something important: military families and residents near this installation face unique challenges.
-You’ve got the high altitude (we’re sitting at about 5,800 feet here), dramatic seasonal temperature swings, and homes ranging from modern construction to structures built decades ago when the base was expanding.
-All of this affects your chimney system differently than it does in homes at lower elevations or in more temperate climates.
+Affordable chimney services in Fort Carson start with one simple idea: you should know what you’re paying for before I ever climb on your roof.
+Over the years, working out here near the installation has taught me that military families and longtime residents run into challenges most other folks don’t.
+You’ve got the high altitude (we’re sitting at about 5,800 feet), big seasonal temperature swings, and homes that range from brand-new builds to houses put up decades ago when the base was growing fast.
+All of that hits your chimney differently than it would at lower elevation or in a milder climate.

-The dry Colorado air combined with our cold winters means chimneys work overtime.
-When temperatures drop below freezing (which happens regularly from November through March), the thermal stress on masonry chimneys increases significantly.
-I’ve seen more cracked crowns and spalling bricks in Fort Carson than in many other areas simply because of these environmental factors.
-Check out our complete service areas page to see all the communities we serve throughout Colorado.
+The dry Colorado air plus our cold winters means chimneys work overtime.
+When the temperature drops below freezing, and it does that regularly from November through March, the stress on masonry chimneys climbs in a hurry.
+I’ve pulled more cracked crowns and spalling brick out of Fort Carson than out of a lot of other areas, and it really does come down to the weather.
+Want to see everywhere we cover?
+Take a look at our full service areas page for all the communities we serve across Colorado.

 Our Complete Service Menu for Fort Carson Residents

-When I talk about our services, I’m not just listing what we can do – I’m talking about the solutions we’ve developed specifically for the conditions we face here in Southern Colorado.
-For detailed pricing on all services, visit our chimney and fireplace pricing page.
-Let me break down exactly what we offer and what you can expect to invest in each service.
+When I talk about our services, I’m not just rattling off a list of things I can do.
+I’m talking about fixes I’ve worked out for the exact conditions we deal with here in Southern Colorado.
+Want the numbers in one place?
+Head to our chimney and fireplace pricing page.
+Below, I’ll walk through what we offer and roughly what you can expect to spend on each job.

 Chimney Inspection and Cleaning Services

 Our inspection and cleaning service starts at $199.
-Now, that’s not just a number I pulled out of thin air – let me explain what goes into this service and why it’s priced the way it is.
+That’s not a number I picked at random, so let me show you what actually goes into it and why it’s priced the way it is.

 | Service Component | Time Required | What’s Included |